Mad Science is looking for STEM Workshop Instructors to conduct engaging and interactive classroom instruction on various scientific topics.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-A Doctorate degree in Finance or a doctoral degree in a related field with 15 graduate credit hours in Finance is required.
+A Doctoral degree in Human Resources Management is required or a Doctoral degree in a related field with at least 15 graduate-level credit hours in the subject being taught.

 Qualifying credentials must be awarded by an institution accredited by an agency recognized by the U.S. Department of Education or the Council for Higher Education Administration, or by an international institution determined to hold equivalent accreditation.